-ometime during a gubernatorial campaign, nearly every candidate allows a moment to reflect on what it might be like to experience the transition process.
+During a gubernatorial campaign, nearly every candidate takes a moment to reflect on what it might be like to experience the transition process from campaigning to governing.
 Looking back, most sitting governors report that when they were newly elected, they had little idea how demanding and difficult the transition period would be.
 Most did not fully appreciate the importance of the first months of governorship to their overall performance in office.

-As candidates look forward to the election, many picture the transition as merely the period between election and inauguration.
+Many candidates picture the transition as merely the period between election and inauguration.
 Most sitting governors, however, define the transition much more broadly.
-To those experienced governors, transition encompasses more than just this time; it covers the period stretching past the critical first 100 days in office to the point when they have confronted most of the important decisions and milestones of their early term.
+To experienced governors, transition encompasses the period stretching past the critical first 100 days in office to the point when they have confronted most of the important decisions and milestones of their early term.
 Broadly defined, the transition also includes the period in which most of the crucial personnel, decision-making processes, program development and communications processes are put in place and tested by the new governor.

-During the past several years, the National Governors Association (NGA) has produced a series of publications designed to assist newly elected governors in assuming the responsibilities of leading and managing state government.
-Used as part of the curriculum at the biennial Seminar for New Governors, those materials have been designed to familiarize governors and their top staff with a wide range of issues, both organizational and political, in approaching governorship.
+The National Governors Association (NGA) maintains a series of publications designed to assist newly elected governors in assuming the responsibilities of leading and managing state government.
+Used as part of the curriculum at the biennial Seminar for New Governors, the publications have been designed to familiarize governors and their top staff with a wide range of issues, both organizational and political, in approaching governorship.
 Publications such as Tools and Techniques of Effective Governors; Overseeing State Government Operations in the Governor's Office; and Organizing, Staffing and Operating the Governor's Office fill a need felt by new governors for broad-based references on the roles of governorship as well as the organizational and management options available.

-Although those materials have been used successfully by newly elected governors, they do not thoroughly explore the critical transition period between Election Day and the conclusion of the first legislative session.
+Although these publications are beneficial to newly elected governors, they do not thoroughly explore the critical transition period between Election Day and the conclusion of the first legislative session.
 Transition and the New Governor: A Planning Guide was written to focus almost exclusively on issues confronting the governor in the exhilarating but often difficult transition period.
 In offering guidance to new governors, this guide relies on advice offered by experienced governors to their newly elected colleagues.